Moriarty369/react-metaverse-ecommerce/README.md

    ```
 3. Make your changes and ensure all tests pass.
 4. Submit a pull request to the main branch.

 ---

-## 🎮 **Beta Version: Metaverse Easter Egg**

-As a fun addition to the platform, we've included a **Metaverse Easter Egg** as part of the beta version!
-This immersive experience is unlocked once a user completes their registration on the platform.

-### 🚪 **How to Access the Metaverse:**
-1. Register an account on the platform.
-2. After registration, a special button will appear on your dashboard, leading you into the Metaverse.

-This Easter Egg is a playful exploration of UX/UI principles, where you can interact with 3D elements designed using **Three.js**.
-It's a small reward for users who take the time to sign up, and serves as a demonstration of our ability to integrate advanced UI/UX concepts.

-> **Note**: This feature is still in its beta phase, and we plan to expand its functionality with more interactive elements and experiences in future releases.

----